STAM-NDSU/UnderstandingTestDeletion/deltestbench/inputs/projects/README.md

-This directory contains 7 open-source projects analyzed in our study.
-The projects are required as input to compute the candidate deleted tests and test deletion commits.
+## Download Projects

-Please follow the following steps
+To ensure the smooth computation of candidate deleted tests and test deletion commits, it's essential to download the studied 7 open-source projects and have them locally available.
+Here are the steps to follow:

-1. Checkout from root directory to projects directory
+1. **Navigate from root directory to the projects directory**

 ```
 cd deltestbench/inputs/projects
 ```

-2. Clone open-source projects
+2. **Clone the projects using the following commands:**

 ```
 git clone https://github.com/google/gson.git